Some inequalities among curvature invariants

 \section{Abstract}

-We prove an infinite sequence of inequalities among scalar polynomial invariants of symmetric rank-2 tensors of Segre type $A1$, $A3$, and $B$.
+We prove an infinite sequence of inequalities among scalar polynomial invariants of symmetric rank-2 tensors of Segre types $A1$, $A3$, and $B$.
 In particular, these inequalities apply to the Ricci tensor and the energy-momentum tensor.
-We use one of them to generalize the known relation between the second Ricci invariant and the Kretschmann scalar.
+If at least one of them is violated by the Ricci tensor, then the Einstein equations force violation of all classical energy conditions.
+In addition, we use one of the inequalities to generalize the known relation between the second Ricci invariant and the Kretschmann scalar.

 {}